Root polytopes, tropical types, and toric edge ideals: Homological properties of bipartite toric edge ideals

 \begin{question} Suppose $G$ is a connected graph with connected subgraph $G^\prime$ such that both $\kk[G]$ and $\kk[G^\prime]$ are normal.
 Is it true that $\reg(\kk[G^\prime]) \leq \reg(\kk[G])$? \end{question}

 After posting a version of this paper to the arXiv, Akiyoshi Tsuchiya provided a positive answer to our question.
 Here we include a proof based on his ideas.

-\begin{proof} As $\kk[G]$ is normal, it follows that the Hilbert function of $\kk[G]$ is equal to the Ehrhart function of the edge polytope $\cP_G$, see~\cite[Lemma 4.22(b)]{HHOBinomial}.
+\begin{proof} As $\kk[G]$ is normal, it follows that the Hilbert function of $\kk[G]$ is equal to the Ehrhart function of the edge polytope $\cP_G$, see~\cite{HHOBinomial}*{Lemma 4.22(b)}.
 Explicitly, the Hilbert series of $\kk[G]$ is given by